-- Is no longer participating - Has successfully completed a supervised drug or alcohol rehab program - Has otherwise been successfully rehabilitated opportunities as stated in 24 CFR 5.105.
+- Is no longer participating - Has successfully completed a supervised drug or alcohol rehab program - Has otherwise been successfully rehabilitated

+The owner may require the tenant to submit evidence of any of the three (above).
+Actions of termination by the owner must be consistent with the fair housing and equal opportunities as stated in 24 CFR 5.105.
 The owner must provide the tenant a written notice specifying the grounds for termination of tenancy, at or before the commencement of the eviction action.
 The notice may be included in, or may be combined with, any owner eviction notice to the tenant.
 The owner eviction notice means a notice to vacate, or a complaint, or other initial pleading used under State or local law to commence an eviction action.